 Functional Fitness vs Bodybuilding

-Contrary to popular belief, no. Functional fitness is not the sworn enemy of bodybuilding, in fact many bodybuilding compound lifts, such as the squat and deadlift, are adapted into functional training regimes.
-Where the two differ, is with their focus on isolation and aesthetics.
-Bodybuilding focuses on the way muscles look, whereas functional fitness is about how the muscles move.
+Can you incorporate functional fitness into a bodybuilding routine?
+The answer is yes.
+Functional fitness is not the sworn enemy of bodybuilding and in fact many bodybuilding compound lifts, such as the squat and deadlift, are adapted into functional training regimes.
+Where the two differ is with their focus on isolation and aesthetics.
+Bodybuilding focuses on the way muscles look whereas functional fitness is about how the muscles move.
+Therefore, bodybuilding workout routines will feature many more isolating exercises like bicep curls and lat pull downs, while functional fitness incorporates more compound movements like squat jumps and burpees.

-Unfortunately for most of us, the stress of modern life and pressures of our jobs, aren't great for our posture.
+Unfortunately for most of us, the stress of modern life and the pressures of our jobs aren't great for our posture.
 Ever feel like you have the weight of the world on your shoulders?
 A hunched over back and slumped over shoulders are more common than not and it’s not good for our health.
-Functional fitness focuses on realigning posture by working on muscles slings and how muscle work together.
-Releasing tension from in the chest for example, can help to draw back the shoulders and correct posture.
+Functional fitness can improve your posture by working on muscles slings and how muscles work together.
+Releasing tension from the chest, for example, can help to draw back the shoulders and correct posture.

-Functional training burns fat.
-Fact.
-Incorporating multi-plane, multi-joint and multi-muscle movements means multi-fat burning.
-Functional training movement patterns crank up your heart rate and keep your body burning lots of calories.
+Functional training burns much more fat than steady-state cardio or bodybuilding because your whole body is moving.
+Incorporating multi-plane, multi-joint and multi-muscle movements means high fat-burning as well as better all-round fitness.
+Functional training movement patterns crank up your heart rate and keep your body burning lots of calories well after your workout is over.

 Can you touch your toes?
 No?
 Time to get functional.
 Functional training can help to develop your flexibility by developing a better range of motion in movement patterns we use in everyday life.The whole point of functional training is to replicate the body’s natural planes of motion.
 Contracting muscles is one aspect, but it’s equally important to stretch muscles effectively to help increase flexibility.